-^{} The listing date (the "Listing Date") is the date the Company's shares are listed on a Canadian securities exchange.
-The Company's shares were listed on the Canadian Securities Exchange subsequent to June 30, 2024 on July 24, 2024.
+\\ The listing date (the "Listing Date") is the date the Company's shares are listed on a Canadian Securities Exchange.
+The Company's shares were listed on the Canadian Securities Exchange on July 24, 2024.

 The Green Monster Property is subject to 1% Net Smelter Return on production arising from mineral claims.
 The Company has the right to purchase the NSR for \$500,000 for a period of 10 years following September 7, 2022.